k3po/k3po/SPEC.md

 Any upstream data frames are sent in the payload of a transient HTTP upstream request.
 * the HTTP upstream request method MUST be `POST`
 * the HTTP upstream request `Content-Type` HTTP header MUST be `application/octet-stream`
 * the client MUST annotate the upstream request with sequence number.
 This is done via `X-Sequence-No` header which cannot exceed 2^53-1.
-The starting value of the header MUST be the value specified during [Opening Handshake](#opening-handshake) and it MUST be incremented by 1 for every subsequent upstream.
+The starting value of the header for upstream request MUST be increment of 1 from the value specified during [Opening Handshake](#opening-handshake)

 For example, with an upstream data transfer URL `http://host.example.com:8080/path/uofdbnreiodfkbqi`.
 ```
 POST /path/uofdbnreiodfkbqi HTTP/1.1
 Host: host.example.com:8080
 Origin: [source-origin]
-X-Sequence-No: 5
+X-Sequence-No: 6
 Content-Type: application/octet-stream
 Content-Length: [size]